 - We help maximize their abilities.
-Our physiatrist provides guidance on complicated therapeutic interventions, the selection of appropriate medical equipment, such as wheelchairs, an in managing complex medications needed due to the child’s condition or disease.
+Our pediatric physiatrist provides guidance on complicated therapeutic interventions, the selection of appropriate medical equipment, such as wheelchairs, and in managing complex medications needed due to the child’s condition or disease.

 It looks like play.
 But we’re hard at work